Blog

 Step 2: Calculate your savings capacity

-Before setting a savings amount, review your:
+Before choosing a savings amount, review your:

 • Net income after tax